-“We will defend our city, and we will defend our police officer,” he told reporters in February, adding that he would not identify the officer because investigators determined he had committed no crime.
+“We will defend our city, and we will defend our police officer,” he told reporters.

-“The decision to evade a grand jury mimics the (darkest) patterns of injustice woven throughout Alabama’s sad history of race relations.
+He added, “The decision to evade a grand jury mimics the (darkest) patterns of injustice woven throughout Alabama’s sad history of race relations.
 From the beginning, this case has been riddled with dubious actions by officials.”